 I spend hundreds of hours researching and testing so that I can provide you with the best money saving tips.
 I am supported by our readers and may earn a commission if you buy through our Affiliate Links at no cost to you.
 Thank you so much for your support.
 Read More

-I was shopping at Costco today when this Fila running shoe caught my eye.
+I was shopping at Costco today when this Fila trail running shoe caught my eye.
 Coscto had a pallet of them and they were only $19.99.
+Being the penny pincher that I am, I decided to give them a closer look and see if they were worth the money.

 I have a hard time shopping for shoes because they are generally really expensive and don’t always fit right.
 I’ve also had lots of problems with even name branded shoes that simply fall apart. $20 bucks is no deal at all if they are poor quality, but these shoes seem to be well made.